owenjklan/django-autodojo/README.md

 AutoDojo came about as a result of the [django_books_api](https://github.com/owenjklan/django-books-api) project which I started for myself as an educational/practice exercise.
 I very quickly became uninterested in repeating code for boilerplate CRUD operations on simple objects and as such, AutoDojo was born.
+This has also become a very educational exercise in Python type annotations and metaprogramming in general.

 ## Installation and use
 Pending a better packaging effort, AutoDojo can be used in a Django